 On The Boreal and Climate Change

 Greenpeace conflates forest management with deforestation.
 But Canada has strict laws governing the industry, and Resolute meets or exceeds them.
-Less than 0.2% of the Canadian boreal is harvested each year- ten times less than what is disturbed annually by natural causes like forest fires and disease.
+Less than 0.2% of the Canadian boreal is harvested each year - twenty-five times less than what is disturbed annually by natural causes like forest fires and disease.
 As for real deforestation, it’s practically nonexistent.
 Canada’s deforestation rate is virtually zero at 0.02%, due largely to commercial development and other industrial uses, not the forest products industry.

 Greenpeace goes on to insinuate that Resolute’s harvesting operations in some way impair the boreal forest’s ability to absorb harmful carbon from the atmosphere.
 What they leave out is that harvesting and responsible forest management are recognized and encouraged by the U.N.
 Intergovernmental Panel on Climate Change to improve carbon capture.